dtcenter/METcalcpy/docs/Users_Guide/logging.rst

 | :code:`log_dir:` Specifies the directory where log files are stored.
 | :code:`log_filename:` Defines the name of the log file.
 | :code:`log_level:` Determines the verbosity of the log output.
   Available levels are DEBUG, INFO, WARNING, and ERROR.
-| :code:`log_level:` By setting the appropriate log level in the YAML configuration
-  file (e.g., log_level: WARNING), the user can control the verbosity of the log output, ensuring that only the necessary information is recorded.
+By setting the appropriate log level in the YAML configuration file (e.g., log_level: WARNING), the user can control the verbosity of the log output, ensuring that only the necessary information is recorded.

 METcalcpy supports the following log levels: